biicode/docs/c++/examples/box2d.rst

   ~/box2d$ bii find
   ~/box2d$ bii cpp:build

-Execute the binary and this is how the output looks like:
+Execute the binary and this is how output looks like:

 .. code-block:: bash